We improve the lives of Canadians affected by ADHD through awareness, education, and advocacy.

 Faelyne Templer

-Faelyne is a passionate advocate for inclusion and accessibility, and the mother of a neuro-diverse son currently in high school.
-Faelyne’s experience with her son’s accommodations in the education system has galvanized her to join CADDAC and work with parents, students and ADHD allies across Canada to help de-stigmatize neuro-diversity, and ensure that all children’s learning needs can be effectively met in school.
-With a professional background of over 20 years in adult learning and development, accessibility and project management, Faelyne’s focus is on providing information and support to parents and children on the same journey, and to help key stakeholders take steps to provide real solutions in the classroom that will help students and teachers alike.
+Board Member Faelyne is a passionate advocate for inclusion and accessibility, and the mother of a neuro-diverse son currently in high school.
+Faelyne’s experience with her son’s accommodations in the education system has galvanized her to join CADDAC and work with parents, students, and ADHD allies across Canada to help de-stigmatize neurodiversity and ensure that all children’s learning needs can be effectively met in school.
+With a professional background of over 20 years in adult learning and development, accessibility, and project management, Faelyne’s focus is on providing information and support to parents and children on the same journey and helping key stakeholders take steps to provide real solutions in the classroom that will help students and teachers alike.

 Katherine Curry